What digital marketers can learn from corporate crises management

 In this case, the way to earn a penny (or 50,000,000 pennies) would be to generate both internal and external intelligence that updates with the ever-changing market.
 To act on dynamic behavior before crisis arrives.

-As much as overall business strategy must align with dynamic markets, online customer acquisition strategies must do so 10x.
+As much as overall business strategy must align with dynamic markets, online marketing strategies must do so 10x.
 Because of all the data and tracking we’re afforded, digital growth marketers need to identify trends at a granularity 10x that of the overall firm, at a speed 10x as fast.

 Here's just one reason why I say this.